Earthquakes coach Frank Yallop was less than overjoyed that he constantly had to juggle lineups last season because of his team’s injuries.

 In addition, Steve Beitashour will debut at right back, although that’s because Chris Leitch is unavailable due to suspension.

 The McDonald move has the best chance to be a permanent one.
-Yallop put McDonald into the lineup at halftime of the 3-0 loss to RSL, and if not for a muscle strain behind his right knee suffered while training with the U.S. National Team in January, McDonald could easily have opened the season on the field.
+Yallop put McDonald into the lineup at halftime of the season-opening 3-0 loss to Real Salt Lake, and if not for a muscle strain behind his right knee suffered while training with the U.S. national team in January, McDonald could easily have opened the season on the field.

 “They wanted more bite in the midfield, wanted it to be my role to sit in front of the back line and clean up, kind of be the garbage man,” McDonald said.
 “I like being hard-nosed, getting tackles that set the tone for our team.
 Every team’s got to have that kind of guy to come in and get the tackles done.”